Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2021-08-28-rex-extortion-1.md

 # Conclusion

 That was a small return on experience about Extortion publishing process.
-Check out Extortion on [Steam](https://store.steampowered.com/app/1299430/Extortion/), and my next game [Alchemistry](https://store.steampowered.com/app/1730540/Alchemistry/).
-I'll write and publish more articles, about some subjects I lightly talked here, or about some other I have in mind.
+If you are interested, check out Extortion on [Steam](https://store.steampowered.com/app/1299430/Extortion/), and my next game [Alchemistry](https://store.steampowered.com/app/1730540/Alchemistry/).
+I'll write and publish more articles, about some subjects I brievly talked about here, or about some other subjects I have in mind.

-You can follow me on [Twitter](https://twitter.com/Elanis42), or join [Dysnomia's Discord](https://discord.gg/c8aARey).
+You can follow me on [Twitter](https://twitter.com/Elanis42), or join [Dysnomia's Discord](https://discord.gg/c8aARey) if you are curious about my projects.

 Have a good day, evening or night, depending when you read this, and see ya !